pantro14/fedex-assessment/README.md

 ```

 ## Solution 🤖
-I have created an Angular 16 web app, including standalone components and enhancing the UI and styling with the popular and powerful [tailwindcss](https://tailwindcss.com/) library.
+I have created an Angular 16 web app, including standalone components and enhancing the UI and styling with the popular and powerful [tailwindcss](https://tailwindcss.com/) framework.

 I have solved all the requirements exposed in the description.
 You can see a live solution hosted in a public firebase project: